jackbenny/icinga-satellite/README.md

 ## Images
 There are two available images for you to choose from.
 The default one (0.*n*) is based on Debian 10, with Icinga2 from Icingas official repository.
-The other image (0.*n*-alpine) is based on Alpine 3.11, with Icinga2 from Alpines repository.
+The other image (0.*n*-alpine) is based on Alpine latest, with Icinga2 from Alpines repository.
 The Alpine image is much smaller in size.

+> **Note:** Version 0.1-alpine uses Alpine 3.11.
+Version 0.1.1-alpine and up uses Alpine
+> latest.